Karmaniac/Mars-Weather-Tracking/README.md

 - [ ] Add labels for significant temperature fluctuations
 - [ ] Research and compare machine learning models suitable for time-series anomaly detection
 - [ ] Develop and train a model to identify atmospheric events automatically

----

-## Notes

-This repository is intended for exploratory data analysis, validation, and methodological development.
-The processed datasets are structured to support both traditional statistical analysis and machine learning workflows.